 Office of the chancellor@agora.edu

 Chancellor

+Office of the president@agora.edu

+President

-Office of the CEO ceo@agora.edu
+Office of the vp.development@agora.ed

+Vice President u

+of Institutional

+Development

-Office of the COO coo@agora.edu
+Office of the vp.operations@agora.edu

+Vice President

+of Operations

+&

+Communicatio

+n

-Office of the CFO amir@agora.edu
+Office of the vp.finance@agora.edu

+Vice President

+of Financial

+Services

-Office of HTC dean@agora.edu
+Office of HTC htc.dean@agora.edu

 Dean

-Office of operations@agora.edu
+Office of ASB asb.dean@agora.edu

-Operations
+Dean

 Office of marketing@agora.edu

 Marketing

-Office of admissions@agora.edu
+Office of HTC Htc.admissions@agora.edu

 Admissions

+Office of ASB asb.admissions@agora.edu

+Admissions

 Office of the registrar@agora.edu

 Registrar

 Office of accounting@agora.edu

 Accounting

 Office of support@agora.edu

 Information

 Technology

 Office of Public vrizk@agora.edu

 Relations

-23 TRANSCRIPTS AND RECORDS POLICY
+22 TRANSCRIPTS AND RECORDS POLICY

 Student records are confidential.
 The University cannot process a transcript request unless we receive a signed request or an online request through the Student Information System.
 Outstanding obligations to the University, such as Tuition fees, must be reconciled prior to release of student transcripts.
 Send all requests to the Registrar and include instructions on where the transcript should be mailed.
 We will retain your academic records permanently.

 You may request official transcripts by visiting https://agora.populiweb.com.
-Official Agora University transcripts are released only when requested in writing or online through the Student Information System by the student.
+Official Agora University transcripts are released only when requested in writing or online through the

+Student Information System by the student.
 Transcripts will not be released for students who have failed to meet their financial obligations to the University.
 The University will not allow transcripts from other institutions sent or delivered to Agora University to be copied or released to a student.
 Those documents must be requested from the originating institution.
 Students may have access to an unofficial transcript online by making a request through their portals on Populi account.

-24 ACADEMIC REGULATIONS AND ADVISEMENT
+23 ACADEMIC REGULATIONS AND ADVISEMENT